rahul-il/academic-site/content/home/fun_stuff.md

 weight = 35  # Order that this section will appear.

 title = "Fun Stuff"
-subtitle = "Danger: not research!"
+subtitle = "Danger: not research related"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.